KatieUmbra/Kge/README.md

 you can copy the exact structure or change `CMakeLists.txt` to build with another custom structure.
 Although I plan to write a script to facilitate this task.

+the script should take care of everything, run `./Build -r` to run the app, `./Build -b` to build, `./Build -h` for help.

 ## Windows

 CMake for windows expects the following structure